priitj/chr2024/README.md

 ## Classification

 This part documents the classification experiment.
-Fully reproducing the experiment requires the classification dataset, which we cannot legally distribute due to copyright.
+Fully reproducing the results requires the classification dataset, which we cannot legally distribute due to copyright.
 The experiment can still be repeated on a similar dataset.